Alexey Vasilyevich Makarov

-Alexey Vasilyevich Makarov (1674 or 1675, Vologda, Tsardom of Russia — 1740, Glebovskoe, Yaroslavl Province, Russian Empire) was the secret cabinet secretary of Peter the Great, who was in charge of the emperor's secret papers.
-In 1726—1727 he was the de facto ruler of Russia.
+Alexey Vasilyevich Makarov (1674–1740) was a Russian statesman and diplomat who served as the secret cabinet secretary of Peter the Great, who was in charge of the emperor's secret papers.
+In 1726 and 1727 he was the de facto ruler of Russia.
 After the death of Catherine I was president of the Collegium of State Income.
-Under Anna Ioannovna, he was put under house arrest and died 6 years later.
+Under Empress Anna, he was put under house arrest and died 6 years later.

 Biography

 The son of a clerk in the Vologda Voivodship Office (mandative hut).
-According to some information, Peter I took him to his service in 1693; according to other sources, he began his service in the Izhora office of Alexander Menshikov, and from 1704 — clerk of the sovereign's court (personal secretary of Peter I).
+According to some information, Peter I took him to his service in 1693; according to other sources, he began his service in the Izhora office of Alexander Menshikov as Clerk of the Sovereign's Court, and as personal secretary to Peter I.

 Due to his proximity to Peter I, he had a very large influence, which contemporaries had to reckon with, starting with the members of the royal house and ending with foreign diplomats.
 Accompanied everywhere by the king, was with Peter the Great abroad.
 Makarov became a very wealthy man, the owner of vast lands with serfs.

 Since 1710, Makarov has been called the "court secretary", since 1713 — the cabinet secretary of the emperor.
 Makarov was in charge of the property of the king, financing the Northern War.
 After the signing of the Treaty of Nystad, the Cabinet of His Imperial Majesty dealt mainly with issues of peacetime.
 Makarov read the messages to the tsar and often resolved some issues himself.

 Makarov also led the construction of imperial palaces in St. Petersburg and its environs and their decoration.
 The first Russian zoo — the zoo of the Summer Garden — was also created with the help of the Cabinet.
 Makarov was also in charge of Kunstkamera, generously paying money to those who delivered various rarities and freaks to the museum.

 Cabinet secretary monitored the health of the royal family, the establishment and development of resorts in Russia.
 The first of them was created in Karelia near Petrovskaya Sloboda, then a healing spring was opened in the capital.

 Sending volunteers to study in Europe was also run by Alexey Makarov.
 He was engaged in hiring foreign specialists, architects, artists, engineers, sculptors, doctors, military men to the Russian service.